SmarterApp/smarterapp.github.io/documents/StudentGroups.md

 }
 ```
 4. (Optional) Check import status.
 As often as desired you may query the system for the status of the import.
 The
-response will either be an error with a message explaining the problem or success with status PROCESSED.
+response will either be an error with a message explaining the problem or success with status `PROCESSED`.

 This is a sample response:
 ```json